 August Burns Red “Sleddin Hill; A Holiday Album“ Now, I understand that many of you might like a little more testosterone around the holidays.
 Being a semi-metal-head myself, I know I have.
 In the past I’ve mostly found awesome one-song pieces of genius like Becoming the Archetype’s “O Holy Night.”
 This year another one of my favorite metal acts, August Burns Red, decided to save the day and put out a full album of Christmas music.
 So maybe this isn’t the most reverent or meditative Christmas album you’ll find this year, but with furiously festive renditions of classics like “O Come, O Come Emmanuel” and “Carol of the Bells” this album doesn’t disappoint Christmas-loving metal-heads.

-The point is, whether you celebrate in a hipster key, or a metal one, or maybe just some old-fashione melodies, be sure to include some Christmas music in your life this year–it just might save your Christmas.
+The point is, whether you celebrate in a hipster key, or a metal one, or maybe just some old-fashioned melodies, be sure to include some Christmas music in your life this year–it just might save your Christmas.

 Soli Deo Gloria